RobSimons1/ocean-dictionary/README.md

 ### Features left to implement

-* View each category and associated words separately by clicking category name?
+* User can view each category and associated words separately by clicking `category name`.
+This will bring up all words under one category.

-* User can curretly input upper and lower case versions of the same word / category?
+* User can currently input upper and lower case versions of the same into `word` and `category`.
+Possibly implementing a `Text Index` will fix this?

-* Words to be spilt up into there own individual letter and not one continous list of all words in alphabeitical order.
+* Individual words in `Browse Words` page to be spilt up into there own individual letter and not one continous list of all words in alphabeitical order.

-* User LOGIN and REGISTER options.
+* User `LOGIN` and `REGISTER` options to be implemented for better security and traceability.

-* Voting on words Page?
-Thumbs up and down.
+* Voting on words Page with thumbs `up` and `down` functions detailed in Wireframe4.
 Difficult to implement without user login credentials.

-* Could not create Text Index?
+* `Text Index` could improve overall user experience if implemented?

-* Comments and Messaging service originally planned in Wireframes.
+* `Comments` and `Messaging` services originally planned in Wireframes.
 Difficult to implement without user login credentials.

-* Online Store originally planned in Wireframes.
+* Online `Store` originally planned in Wireframes.
 Difficult to implement without user login credentials.

 ## Technologies Used
 The languages, frameworks, libraries and other tools utilised for building this web-app are: